Status: July 05, 2018

 Cooperation with processors and third parties

 - If we disclose or transfer data to other persons and companies (processors or third parties), or allow them access to this data, this is only done on the basis of a legal authorization.
 For example: if a transfer of data to third parties, such as a payment service provider, in accordance with Art.
-6 (1) b GDPR, is required to fulfil a contractual agreement; if you have provided your consent; if there is a legal obligation to do so; or on the basis of our legitimate interests (e.g.: when using the services of a contractor, a web host, etc.).
+6 (1) b GDPR, is required to fulfill a contractual agreement; if you have provided your consent; if there is a legal obligation to do so; or on the basis of our legitimate interests (e.g.: when using the services of a contractor, a web host, etc.).

 - If we contract third parties to process data on the basis of a so-called “processing contract”, this shall be performed on the basis of Art.
 28 GDPR.